Tableau Interview Questions and Answers

 Q 30- What is Data Server in Tableau?

 It is a link between users in Tableau and data.
 It will permit you to load and share data.
-It saves the data connections, calculations, and field metadata can be reused using them.
+It saves the data connections, calculations, and field metadata that can be reused using them.

 Q 31- How to install Tableau Public?